52 Inches

 Embrace Digital Assistants Wisely

 While a phone or a voice‑activated assistant can give you an instant answer, it’s still valuable to understand the underlying math.
 Use the device to verify your mental estimate rather than replace it.
-As an example, after you approximate 52 inches as 130 cm, ask your phone for the exact figure; the small gap you notice reinforces the usefulness of the approximation technique.
+Take this: after you approximate 52 inches as 130 cm, ask your phone for the exact figure; the small gap you notice reinforces the usefulness of the approximation technique.

 Practice with Real‑World Scenarios